-America’s Black Robe Regiment (ABRR) was founded in September 2012 by Rev. William Cook as an association of clergy who seek to emulate the bold and courageous Seventeenth Century ministers who inspired and in many cases fought, led companies, and paid the ultimate sacrifice in the American War for Independence.
+America’s Black Robe Regiment (ABRR) was established in September 2012 as an association of clergy who seek to follow the example of the bold and courageous 18th Century clergy who inspired and often fought, led troops, and paid the ultimate sacrifice in the American Revolution.
+Our vision is growing companies of two or more pastors in every political jurisdiction in America, asserting their own and the vital leadership and influence of their flocks in local (civil) government, in order to secure the Blessings of Liberty to ourselves and our Posterity.

-The name “Black Regiment” was coined by the British as a derisive reference to the American clergy and the black robes they wore in the pulpit.
+The name “Black Regiment” was coined by the British as a derisive reference to the American clergy and their black Cambridge gowns which they wore in the pulpit.
 The term was also acknowledged their preaching and leadership in the War for Independence.
 Were it not for these bold and courageous ministers, we might not have religious freedom in America today.

 “Black (Robe) Regiment” was coined by the British as a derisive reference to the black Geneva gown worn by New England clergy when they preached.
 Use of the term was sardonic acknowledgement of their seminal role in the War for Independence.
 Were it not for these bold and courageous ministers, we would not be enjoying religious freedom in America today.